jancordeiro/php-task-manager/README.md

-# php-task-manager
+# PHP Task Manager
+---
-A PHP Task Manager
+A PHP Task Manager where you can mark tasks as done or delete it.